garcia2697/employee-testing/README.md

 ### Description
 Creates a quick employee database.
-It is currently limited to only 3 people since the main use of the app was to show that profeciancy in unit testing.
+It is currently limited to only 3 people since the main use of the app was to show that proficiency  in unit testing.

 User Story
 AS A manager